Dustyroom/flat-kit-doc/index.md

 - **Depth Offset** moves the outline inwards or outwards an object.
 - **Camera Distance Impact** **(this parameter is available in Universal RP only)** makes outlines that are further from camera appear thinner than outlines closer to the camera.

-Please, remember that in addition to this shader Flat Kit has also a global _Outline Image Effect_ applied per Forward Renderer (in URP) and per camera (in Built-In RP).
+Please remember that in addition to this shader Flat Kit has also a global _Outline Image Effect_ applied per Forward Renderer (in URP) and per camera (in Built-In RP).
 In the [Outline Image Effect](index.md#42-outline-image-effect) chapter in this manual you can find some useful specific and general info.

 Sometimes it is useful to manipulate the normals of your model in order to force the shader to render outlines where it wouldn't do so otherwise.